25 techniques for treating emotional trauma and PTSD

 Trauma characteristics:

-- Causes of psychological trauma vary.
+• Causes of psychological trauma vary.
 Obvious problem events that happen to adults cause recognizable trauma responses such as PTSD.
 Other traumas happen when a person is very young.
 Often repressed or forgotten, these traumas can cause pervasive problems with no obvious cause.
-And some people get severely traumatized by a large number of seemingly small and insignificant events.
+And some people get severely traumatized by a large number of seemingly small and insignificant events that reinforce each other.

 The conventional NLP view of trauma is that you resolve it using disassociation.
-If we think of trauma as compulsive association into the emotions of a past negative experience, that’s true… but oversimplified, as the following lists will show.
+If we think of trauma as compulsive association into the emotions of a past negative experience, that’s true… but oversimplified, as the following discussion demonstrates.

 The structure of psychological trauma